Table of contents

 Diagnostic investigations

-Field assessment: as per WMS 2019 guidelines, Classify hypothermia as mild, moderate, severe and profound on the bases of clinical observations, recognizing that:
+Field assessment: as per WMS 2019 guidelines, classify hypothermia as mild, moderate, severe and profound on the basis of clinical observations, recognizing that:

 shivering can occur below 32 °C, usually with altered mental status